sheel-gandhi/Stock-Analysis/README.md

 ## Advantage pertaining to the VBA script

-With the refactored code, we were able to run the code within 0.4 seconds on an average for each year as compared to 2 seconds.
+With the refactored code, we were able to run the code within 0.4 seconds on an average for each year as compared to 2 seconds on an average for original code.
 If the dataset was larger, it would have made a huge difference.
 Also the code looks clean with just one loop running.

 ## Disadvantages of Refactoring